zbrydon/aws-lambda-nodejs-unplugin/docs/api-reference.md

 Return an array of shell command strings.
 Each runs through the platform default shell (`cmd.exe` on Windows, `/bin/sh` on POSIX), not bash specifically.
 An empty array skips the hook.
 Commands run in order.

 `beforeInstall` only runs when `nodeModules` is non-empty.

+> **Security:** returned commands execute through the shell with the full environment of the synth process.
+Treat them as trusted code and never interpolate untrusted input into the returned strings.
+See [Security / trust model](../README.md#security--trust-model).

 ---